kristianmandrup/amazing-aurelia-book/basic-routing.md

 </template>
 ```

-Now add a link to the `app.html` page
+Let's first try to add a link to the `app.html` page

 ```html
 <template>